Cap and Skull

-Cap and Skull is a senior-year coeducational honor society at Rutgers University, founded on January 18, 1900.
+Cap and Skull is a co-educational senior honor society at Rutgers University in New Jersey.
+It was founded on January 18, 1900.
 Admission to Cap and Skull is dependent on excellence in academics, athletics, the arts, and public service.
 The organization considers leadership and character as factors for membership.
-Using these criteria, only 18 new members were selected each year.
+Eighteen members are selected each year.

 History

-On January 18, 1900, 10 members of the senior class of Rutgers College assembled in the Chi Psi Lodge to form the Cap and Skull organization.
-Drawing inspiration from Skull and Bones and Quill and Dagger, Yale and Cornell's senior class honor societies, Cap and Skull aimed to form a Rutgers honor society.
+On January 18, 1900, ten members of the senior class of Rutgers College met in the Chi Psi lodge to form Cap and Skull.
+Drawing inspiration from Skull and Bones and Quill and Dagger, Yale and Cornell's senior class honor societies, Cap and Skull aimed to form a similar honor society at Rutgers.

-The 10 founders drew up a Cap and Skull constitution and adopted a code of secrecy and the motto, Spectemur agendo.
-To ensure the exclusivity of the organization, selection of a new member required a unanimous vote of the current members.
+The ten founders drew up a constitution and adopted a code of secrecy and a motto.
+To ensure the exclusivity of the organization, the selection of a new member required a unanimous vote of the current members.
 In the first two decades, no more than 80 men joined the organization.

-First World War

-The 1920s found the college recovering from the First World War, and the Skulls began to reexamine their selection criteria to increase membership.
-Under the new system, each leadership position and honor on campus was awarded a points value, and students with the highest cumulative value were selected for induction into Cap and Skull.
-In 1923, in response to the growing student body, the number of members to be tapped each year was fixed at 12 and a tri-fold criteria for selection was established.
+In the 1920s, the society began to reexamine its selection criteria to increase membership.
+Under the new system, each leadership position and honor on campus was awarded a point value, and students with the highest cumulative value were selected for induction.
+In 1923, in response to the growing student body, the number of members to be tapped each year was fixed at twelve and a tri-fold criterion for selection was established: